SamhithaNagendla/Projects/README.md

-#Distributed Systems:

-A Desktop application to identify mis-spelled words using Python.
+Distributed Systems:A Desktop application to identify mis-spelled words using Python.
 Helped in understanding below functionalities of distributed systems.

 1:Client Server Programming using sockets.